-On February 8, 1996, Metropolitan Fiber Systems of Florida, Inc., now known as MFS Communications Company, Inc. (MFS) began negotiations with Central Telephone Company of Florida and United Telephone Company of Florida (Sprint).
-On July 17, 1996, MFS filed with the Commission a petition requesting arbitration with Sprint under the Telecommunications Act of 1996 (the Act).
-Following negotiations, three substantive issues remained to be arbitrated: reciprocal compunsation rate and arrangement for local call termination; the appropriate rate for unbundled loops, including 2wire and 4-wire analog grade and 2-wire ISDN digital grade; and the appropriate rates, terms, and conditions for billing, collection, and rating of information services traffic.
-To resolve these issues, a hearing was conducted on September 19 and 20, 1996.
+On February 8, 1996, Metropolitan Fiber Systems of Florida, Inc., now known as MFS Communications Company, Inc. (MFS) began negotiations with Central Telephone Company of Florida and United Telephone Company of Florida, now collectively known as Sprint-On July 17, 1996, MFS filed with us a Florida, Inc. (Sprint). the requesting arbitration with Sprint under petition Telecommunications Act of 1996 (the Act).
+Following negotiations, three substantive issues remained to be arbitrated: reciprocal compensation rate and arrangement for local call termination; the appropriate rate for unbundled loops, including 2-wire and 4-wire analog grade and 2-wire ISDN digital grade; and the appropriate rates, terms, and conditions for billing, collection, and rating of To resolve these issues, we information services traffic. conducted a hearing on September 19 and 20, 1996.

 On August 8, 1996, the Federal Communications Commission (FCC) released its First Report and Order in CC Docket No. 96-98 (FCC Order).
-The Order established the FCC's requirements for interconnection, unbundling and resale based on its interpretation of the Act.
-The Commission appealed certain portions of the FCC Order, and requested a stay of the order pending that appeal.
-On
+The FCC Order established the FCC's requirements for interconnection, unbundling and resale based on its interpretation of the Act.
+We appealed certain portions of the FCC Order, and requested a stay of the order pending that appeal.
+On October 15, 1996, the Eighth Circuit Court of Appeals granted a stay of the FCC's rules implementing Section 252(i) and the pricing provisions of the Act.